 Patients were assessed by the qualified multidisciplinary team using validated assessment tools.
 Informed choice underpins the development of individualised care and support plans, developed in partnership with patients and their whānau.
-Cultural values and beliefs were considered and incorporated into care delivery.
 Care plans included the individual's aspirations where appropriate.

-Interventions were implemented to ensure goals and needs are met.
-Regular review and reassessment of progress occurs, with changes to care initiating in collaboration with the patient/whānau and the multidisciplinary team.
+Interventions were implemented to ensure goals and needs were met.
+Regular review and reassessment of progress occurred, with changes to care initiated in collaboration with the patient/whānau and the multidisciplinary team.
 Processes are in place to plan patient transfers and discharge.

-Medicines and blood products were prescribed, administered, stored and disposed of safely in each clinical setting visited.
+In most cases, medicines and blood products were prescribed, administered, stored and disposed of safely.

-Food was safely managed through a contracted service and met the nutritional needs of patients.
+With some exceptions, food was safely managed through an in-house service and met the nutritional needs of patients.